Investment on the route down, what can go wrong!

 This is one of the main features of the new guided retirement solution we are providing soon.

-Each year you may change your plan, but once we know your latest updated plan, your investment split is taken care of for you automatically.
-Its like a default fund but tailored specifically for you and your plan.
-You plan can even be extended to include your partner’s income also.
+Each year you may change your plan, but once we know your latest updated plan, your investment split is taken care of for you automatically based on your plan and choices.
+Its like a default fund, but you provide it more information based on the choices in your plan.
+Your plan may even be extended to include your partner’s income and choices also once we incorporate this.

 Does this sound interesting?